Observing the Migdal effect from nuclear recoils of neutral particles with liquid xenon and argon detectors: Conclusions

 We also find that, given the small ratio of Migdal to nuclear recoil events, it is imperative that the detector has excellent nuclear/electronic recoil discrimination.
 This is best achieved if the nuclear recoil energies are small and so is highly dependent on the source used.
 Our xenon detector simulations show that the lack of separation of Migdal and NR events in S1-S2 for the SNS neutrinos makes identification impossible on an event by event basis.
 However, the Migdal effect does provide a $2\%$ level correction to the observed event rate from SNS neutrinos.
 While there is good separation of Migdal and NR events for the chromium and reactor neutrino sources, the absolute rate that passes our cuts is very low.
 The neutron source exhibits good separation between the Migdal and NR events at $E_n = 17$~keV.
 The ability to discriminate the events would be diminished as the neutron energy, and thus nuclear recoil energy, is increased.

 Our results indicate that observing the Migdal effect due to neutrino scattering would be incredibly challenging.
-Exposures of 10-1,000~tonne$\times$days would be required just to obtain a handful of events, before considerations of external backgrounds are taken into account.
+Exposures of 10-1,000~tonne-days would be required just to obtain a handful of events, before considerations of external backgrounds are taken into account.
 These exposures are not realistic for the 10~kg xenon detector explored in this work.
-In terms of event rate, the only feasible option is the neutron source which can induce over 1,370~Migdal events per day.
-Low-energy neutron sources thus provide an opportunity to calibrate the Migdal effect directly inside a dark matter-style liquid noble TPC, in a kinematic regime that is directly analogous to low-mass dark matter scattering.
+In terms of event rate, the only feasible option is the neutron source which can induce over thousands of Migdal events per day.
+Low-energy neutron sources thus provide an opportunity to calibrate the Migdal effect directly inside a dark matter style liquid noble TPC, in a kinematic regime that is directly analogous to low-mass dark matter scattering.